Fifirex/Fifirex/README.md

 <img align="centre" alt="intro-pic" src="https://github.com/Fifirex/Fifirex/blob/main/Screenshot 2022-12-15 at 5.16.45 PM.png"/>

 Hello!
 I am a third year undergraduate student from IIT Kharagpur.
 I like to work on problems that create a meaningful impact.
 This journey of finding such problems has taken me far and wide in my research endeavours.
 I have and am working in the fields of Knowledge Representation and Reasoning, Natural Language Processing, Image Processing, Reinforcement Learning and Usable Security and Privacy.
-My work focuses on creating an impact by working on meaningful applications of these fields while learning more everyday!
+My work focuses on creating an impact by working on  applications of these fields while learning more everyday!

  - Let's talk:
     - My [email](mailto:yashsaraswat3701@gmail.com) is always active if you want to reach out.
 Cheers!